FolcromPH/Cipher_Circle/README.md

 the rest of the python  would work instantly

-Arduino code would not run without the python as it rely on the pythons computation Folder must be downloaded as a whole library named **ESP_MICRO.h** must be inside the folder as this library cannot be downloaded in the IDE
+Arduino code would not run without the python as it rely on the pythons computation Folder must be downloaded as a whole library named **ESP_MICRO.h** must be inside the project folder as this library cannot be downloaded in the IDE
 **line 21** would have the code **start("test", "bard1348");** this is the SSID and the password of the mobile hotspot tesst is the SSID while the bard1348 is the password

+the code in the arduino will provide the ip of the esp8266